 The AMA first passed a resolution supporting abstinence from alcohol even before National Prohibition began in 1920.
 It continues to support it to this day.

-However, the AMA remains a temperance-oriented organization.
+Yet the AMA remains a temperance-oriented organization.
 This may be because so many doctors see the results of alcohol abuse.
 Of course, few people go to doctors because they’re so healthy.

-For whatever reason, the AMA promotes a temperance-oriented neo-prohibition agenda.
-It describes its Office of Alcohol and Other Drug Abuse as “a national program office of the Robert Wood Johnson Foundation.”
+For whatever reason, the AMA promotes a temperance-oriented agenda.
+It describes its AOD as “a national program office of the Robert Wood Johnson Foundation.”

-The temperance-oriented Robert Wood Johnson Foundation establish the AMA’s office with an initial $5 million dollar grant.
+The Robert Wood Johnson Foundation establish the AMA’s office with an initial $5 million dollar grant.
 It also it has poured many more millions into funding its activities.